 Step 1: Sign Up on a Podcast Hosting Platform

 Take your first step towards your podcasting journey by registering on the podcast hosting platform of your choice.
-Click the “Sign up” button, enter account information, and create a secure password.
+Click the “Sign up” button, enter your account information, and create a secure password.

 Step 2: Create Your Podcast Content